 A new inspection regime is being implemented under the Hong Kong Companies Ordinance, which provides additional protection to the personal information of directors and other relevant individuals who appear on the Companies Registry.
-We introduce the phased implementation of this regime and the new requirements for companies in Hong Kong.
+The inspection regime has been divided into three phases, with phase 2 to commence on October 24, 2022.
+We discuss how the inspection region will work and the relevant requirements for companies in Hong Kong.

 On August 23, 2021, the new inspection regime under the Companies Ordinance (Cap.
 622) came into effect.